attealalahti/learn-languages/README.md

 # Learn Languages!
 Learn Languages! is a web application that students and teachers can use to learn and teach foreign words.
 Teachers can submit word pairs that the app will then quiz students on.

 This is a full stack project created for school.
 The frontend will be created with React and backend with Node.js.
+The UI uses Bootstrap components.

 The application is hosted on Heroku here: https://ala-lahti-learn-languages.herokuapp.com/